chrissnead/Home_Value_Analysis/README.md

 # Data_Bootcamp_Final_Project

+## Overview
+In today's market, housing prices are constantly changing.
+Whether you're a buyer or a seller, you're looking to get the best value out of your home.
+This analysis focuses on the Portland housing market by estimating home prices using housing characteristics and location demographics for the area.

 ## Project Outline
 ## Roles
 * Square - Kim
 * Triangle - Sebastian, Kim
 * Circle - Christopher

 ## Goal
-Build a model that estimates home prices in Portland based on home characteristics (bed/bath, sqft, year built, etc) and location/demographic characteristics (zip code, crime, income, population density, etc).
-In addition to the predictive model, we will also study market trends and draw some informative conclusions to help understand the market.
+Build a model that estimates home prices in Portland based on housing characteristics (bed, bath, square feet, year built, etc) and location demographics (zip codes, crime data, average income, population density, etc).
+In addition to the predictive model, we will also study market trends and draw informative conclusions that will strengthen our home price estimates.

 ## Process
 The proposed process includes the following steps and tools:

-### 1) Data Collection
+### 1. Data Collection
-We have gathered housing data from Kaggle and other location characteristics from the following: Portland Maps, Portland Police, Bureau of Labor Statistics, Portland on the market, Census.gov, etc.
+We have gathered housing and location data from several sources including Kaggle, Portland Maps, Portland Police, Bureau of Labor Statistics, Portland on the market, Census.gov, etc.

-### 2) Data Cleaning
+### 2. Data Cleaning
-Data cleaning process includes Excel, Jupyter Notebook processes included in the github repository.
+The data cleaning process includes using Jupyter Notebook and PostgreSQL to perform an ETL process.
 There are three main data sources we are measuring:

-1) **portland_housing.csv** which contains most of the housing characteristics and price data.
+1. **portland_housing.csv** contains most of the housing data.
 The raw data was downloaded from [Kaggle](https://www.kaggle.com/datasets/threnjen/portland-housing-prices-sales-jul-2020-jul-2021?select=portland_housing.csv) and was cleaned and transformed using Jupyter Notebook (see Portland_House_Sales.ipynb).

-2) **Crimes_by_zip.csv** which contains crime data by zip code (a location/demographic characteristic).
+2. **Crimes_by_zip.csv** contains crime data by zip code (a location/demographic characteristic).
 The raw data comes in three files (crime data by neighborhood and year from the Portland Police in two files (CrimeData-2021.csv and CrimeData-2022.csv) and a file that maps neighborhoods to zip codes from a web source: Zip_Neighborhood.xlsx).
-This raw data was merged,  cleaned and transformes using Jupyter Notebook (see Crime_2021_22_by Zip_clean_transform.ipynb).
+The data was loaded, cleaned, and transformed using Jupyter Notebook (see Crime_2021_22_by Zip_clean_transform.ipynb).

-3) Census.gov population by Block Group and Mean Income by ZCTA.
+3. Census.gov population by Block Group and Mean Income by ZCTA.
     * Calculate percent overlap of BG with Zip Code polygons using: https://gis.stackexchange.com/questions/339929/calculating-percentage-of-overlap-of-two-layers-in-qgis-3
     * Zip Code polygons data source: public dataset maintained by Esri